trufflesuite/trufflesuite.com/public/tutorials/pet-shop.md

 ## Creating a Truffle Project

 Truffle initializes in the current directory.
 So first, create a directory in your development folder of choice.
 We're calling ours "pet-shop-tutorial".
-We'll initialize a "bare" Truffle project, meaning there will be no example contracts included.
+We've created a special [Truffle Box](/boxes) just for this tutorial, so we'll get you started with the basic project structure as well as code for the user interface.

 ```shell
 // Create the directory.